Skip to main content

 exec(code)

-# Get captured output
+# Get the captured output

 output = output_buffer.getvalue()

-return output.strip() # Return captured output
+return output.strip() # Return the captured output

 except Exception as e: